hmc-cs111-fall2016/project-ideas/free-2.md

 them?_

 This DSL would allow people to have more control over how they buy and sell shares.
 Currently, most people invest in the market over long-term periods.
 Alternatively, they give their money to a hedge fund, who will buy shares for them.
 These hedge funds use complicated algorithms to determine at what price to sell a stock, and how long it should be available for.
 However, these techniques or not available to typical investors.
 Also, the code is typically written in C for efficiency.
-A DSL for the Stock Market would help people want to precisely control the timing and price of their shares but do not want to give their money to a hedge fund.
+A DSL for the Stock Market would help people who want to precisely control the timing and price of their shares but do not want to give their money to a hedge fund.
 With this DSL they could create functions that react to the market to determine the best investment strategy.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_